alcrene/valconfig/README.md

       ```python
       from valconfig import ValConfig
-      from other_package import config as other_config
+      from other_package import config as OtherConfig

       class Config(ValConfig):
         # List the parameters you want to modify
         other_package_option1: int
         other_package_option2: float
         # Include the 3rd party config
-        other_package: other_config
+        other_package: OtherConfig

         @validator("other_package")
         def update_other_package_options(cls, other_config, values):